tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/高级功能/屏幕分享/屏幕分享(Web)_intl_en.md

 const shareId = 'share-userId';
 const shareClient = TRTC.createClient({ mode: 'rtc', sdkAppId, userId, shareId, userSig });

-//Specifying that this shareClient does not receive any remote streams by default (it is only responsible for sending the screen sharing stream) shareClient.setDefaultMuteRemoteStreams(true);
+//Specifying that this shareClient does not receive any remote streams (it is only responsible for sending the screen sharing stream) shareClient.on('stream-added', event => {
+  const remoteStream = event.stream;
+  shareClient.unsubscribe(remoteStream);
+});
 shareClient.join({ roomId }).then(() => {
   console.log('shareClient join success');
   //Creating a screen sharing stream